developer-Akhil/sql_leetcodes/leetcode_578.md

 +-------------+
 |    285      |
 +-------------+

-**Explanation:**
+Explanation:
-question 285 has answer rate 1/1, while question 369 has 0/1 answer rate, so output 285.
+Question 285 was showed 1 time and answered 1 time.
+The answer rate of question 285 is 1.0 Question 369 was showed 1 time and was not answered.
+The answer rate of question 369 is 0.0 Question 285 has the highest answer rate.

 ```